-political society, they received the administrative benefits from their new citizenship, but also accrued new duties and obligations.
+As men applied, participated, and claimed a membership in such a political society, they received the administrative benefits from their new citizenship, but also accrued new duties and obligations.
 This is the process that has ensured subjection and encouraged apathy and avidity through the covetous appetite of men from the dawn of civilization.

-"The real destroyers of the liberties of the people is he who spreads among them bounties, donations and benefits."
+"The real destroyers of the liberties of the people is he who spreads among them bounties, donations and Benefits."
 But it should also be remembered that "No one is obliged to accept a benefit against his consent.
-But if he does not dissent, he will be considered as assenting."21
+But if he does not dissent, he will be considered as assenting."

-The essential difference in citizenship is the former natural citizenship and rights "are not connected with the organization or the administration of government", while the latter are subject citizens under the "sovereignty" and "policy" of lawmakers and ruling judges.
+The essential difference would seem to be that the former natural citizenship and rights "are not connected with the organization or the administration of government", while the latter are subject citizens under the "sovereignty" and "policy" of lawmakers and ruling judges.